- Student life

 - Business & Research

-Early Years Practice with Early Years Teacher Status*
+Early Years Initial Teacher Training (EYITT) Early Years Teacher Status

 |Campus||Riverside Campus, Chester|

-EYTS is the professional status for those who lead practice with children aged from birth to five years, and is equivalent to Qualified Teacher Status.
-The EYTS course can be followed either full-time or part-time, providing opportunities for those in employment as well as graduates in a related or unrelated subject to achieve the status with appropriate experience.
+EYTS is the professional status for those who lead practice with children aged from birth to five years.
+Our EYTS course can be followed either full-time or part-time, providing opportunities for those in employment as well as graduates in a related or unrelated subject to achieve the status with appropriate experience.

 Early Years Teachers will be specialists in early childhood development, trained to work with babies and young children from birth to five.
 They will be graduate leaders responsible for organising and leading high-quality practice in early years settings.
 Early Years Teachers can make a real difference to the lives of babies and young children.